 - Blockchain as a means to manage intangible assets – brand equity and customer equity

 - Role of intermediaries and retailers

 - Societal, regulatory, and legal issues of blockchain and marketing

-The submission deadline will be September 15, 2022.
-We understand that crypto-marketing is a fast-moving area; some research may therefore still be work-in-progress.
-Therefore, we ask for a title page stating authors, university affiliations, and contact information, followed by eight (8) Powerpoint slides that describe the research question, conceptual framework, methodology, results, and practical and theoretical implications.
+The submission deadline for the conference concluded on September 15, 2022.
+We understand that crypto-marketing is a fast-moving area; some research was therefore still work-in-progress.
+We asked for a title page stating authors, university affiliations, and contact information, followed by eight (8) Powerpoint slides that describe the research question, conceptual framework, methodology, results, and practical and theoretical implications.
 Submissions will be reviewed and evaluated by the organizers and a committee of technology and marketing experts.
-Acceptances will be sent by October 10, 2022.

-We look forward to your submissions and seeing you during the holidays season in New York!
+We look forward to hearing from the presenters and seeing you during the holiday season in New York!